quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 If you want to alter any of the files that are outside of the `_myservers` directory or if you want to create your own files, we recommend to put these into your `_myservers` directory, leaving the other directories untouched.
 This facilitates smooth updates coming from the official Quake Live Server Standards repository.
 For example, if you changed the `configs/standard/server.cfg` directly while receiving such an update, it might result in merge conflicts which you would have to resolve.
 This is not an especially hard thing to do but it might be inconvenient.

-## Backup your server configurations with Git

-## Receiving updates from the official Quake Live Server Standards repository

 ## Starting and managing your Quake Live servers

 To start your servers, open a terminal of your operating system and cd into the directory `_myservers`.
 Now type `docker-compose up -d` which will start every Quake Live server that is defined in the `docker-compose.yml` plus the needed Redis database for the minqlx plugins.
 The parameter `-d` stands for detached and means that the servers run in the background.